gwku/dotfiles/README.md

 ### Requirements

 To make installing as easy as possible, I have created an install script.
 This script first makes sure all requirements that are listed in `requirements.txt` are installed.
-If some required packages are not installed, you will be asked for your sudo password, in order to install the requirements.
+It requires sudo privileges to add a NOPASSWD sudoers rule for Yay and Pacman and for installing the requirements.

 The script will install `python3` and `ansible`, in order to run the Ansible playbook.